coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

    </DevcontainersProvider>;
    ```

-6. When you click a link to open a devcontainer inside VS Code, you will be prompted to install the official [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) if you don't have it already.
+6. When you click a link to open a dev container inside VS Code, you will be prompted to install the official [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) if you don't have it already.

 Have an idea for what kinds of components you would like to see?
 Feel free to open an issue and make a feature request!